-ALTA specifies the data to be shown on the ALTA land survey and this includes boundary lines, location of the main building including improvements, location of ancillary buildings, and the identifications of easements (access rights by service companies such as water, gas, telephone, railways, and other utilities).
+ALTA specifies the data to be shown on the ALTA land survey.
+These title surveys include details on boundary lines, location of the main building including improvements, location of ancillary buildings, and the identifications of easements (access rights by service companies such as water, gas, telephone, railways, and other utilities).

-There is also the option to include other items such as underground utility location, height of building, square footage of the building and underground structures.
+An ALTA site survey can also include other items such as underground utility location, height of building, square footage of the building and underground structures.
 It serves as a sort of “x-ray” of your property, allowing you to see potential problems you might otherwise have missed.

-Issues that are commonly identified by an ALTA survey can include: differing legal descriptions, legal descriptions with mathematical discrepancies, unexpected easements/encroachments, boundary disputes, and zoning issues.
+Issues that are commonly identified by an ALTA/NSPS survey can include: differing legal descriptions, legal descriptions with mathematical discrepancies, unexpected easements/encroachments, boundary disputes, and zoning issues.
 By ordering an ALTA/NSPS survey, you’re investing in the peace of mind of knowing that there are no potential legal or financial risks associated with your property.

-When Is an ALTA Survey Recommended or Required?
+When Is an ALTA/NSPS Land Title Survey Recommended or Required?

 When dealing with commercial property, a Title Company/Lender may require you to perform an ALTA survey when a commercial property is being refinanced or exchanging hands.
 This is done to remove any “risks” such as encroachments, easements, and boundary line disputes.

-When buying land, an ALTA survey might not be required but is definitely recommended.
+When buying land, an ALTA/NSPS survey might not be required, but it is definitely recommended.
 There is always a chance that a survey on vacant land is either non-existent or outdated.
 This comes with unforeseen boundary or encroachment issues that are unknown at the time of purchase.
 An ALTA survey will resolve any of these issues before you make a costly purchase.

 How Long Does an ALTA Survey Take?

 All New York land survey companies understand the challenges that can stretch out the length of time it takes to complete an ALTA land survey.
 Because these surveys involve checking for compliance with the regulations of many different parties, they cannot be rushed.
 However, by leveraging the latest technology, exhaustive knowledge of ALTA/NSPS regulations, and in-depth research, our team will complete your ALTA survey as quickly as possible.

 How Long Is an ALTA Survey Good For?

 There is no set timeline for how long an ALTA land title survey remains valid.
 Generally speaking, anytime a change is made to your property–such as a subdivision or new construction–all previous surveys are rendered obsolete.
 Whenever an ALTA survey is required, the party that requested the survey will expect it to be accurate and up to date.